Ezku/equanimous-tribble/content/2-theoretical-framework/3-activity-theory.md

 4. Contradictions as sources of change
 5. Possibility of expansive transformations

-Activity theory concerns the analysis of activity systems which are oriented towards an activity object, mediated by artefacts and collaborative in nature.
+Activity theory concerns the analysis of activity systems which are oriented towards an object of activity, mediated by artefacts and collaborative in nature.
 Multi-voicedness stems from the fact that in a collaborative effort there are always multiple viewpoints; division of labor serves to create different viewpoints for collaborators with different personal histories.
 The system itself is historical, too, with rules, conventions and artefacts to attest to that.
 Stemming from historicity and interactions with an environment, activity systems may be seen as residing inherently in a perpetual state of contradiction, structural tensions between aspects of the system.
 Finally, it's recognized that these contradictions may be aggravated such that qualitative, expansive transformations in the activity system takes place.

 An activity system has a few interesting features in terms of change, learning and innovation.
 Historicity, the fact that before this state of the activity system there was another state that looked a bit different, implies that the system can get out of date with regard to objects and other systems it interfaces with.
 It is these expansive transformations which constitute innovation in the terms we lined out in section \ref{process-of-innovation}.
 Let us dig deeper into the terms of contradiction and how a process of expansive transformation might take place.

 ### Tensions, disturbances and contradictions as a source of innovation

 Disturbance = deviation from standard script (Engeström 1996, Norros 1996)